stacktoheap/stacktoheap.github.io/_posts/2013-10-20-getting-started-with-ansbile-for-a-django-project.markdown

 date: 2013-10-20 00:44
 comments: true
 categories: [ansible, iaas, python, django, chef]
+excerpt: "This post walks through setting up a Django project with Ansible for provisioning and deployment."
 ---

 On a Django project, I have been using Chef for configuration management.
 I am totally happy with Chef.
 It gets the job done.
 The community cookbooks are great.